Skip to main content

 Save-BhudPackage -Pkg $pkg -RepoRoot "<path-to-bhud-pkgs-repo>\manifests"

-# Stage, commit, and push your changes in preperation for the PR.
+# Stage, commit, and push your changes in preparation for the PR.

 git add -A